-ISS A/S holds the cleaner structural position, with profitability as the main driver and stability adding further support.
-Serco still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Serco carrying a narrow edge on growth.
+ISS A/S still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Both operate in: Specialty Business Services